GENERAL TERMS AND CONDITIONS

 12. CONFIDENTIAL INFORMATION

-12.1.1 to each of our respective service providers, agents and representatives, provided that such service providers, agents or representatives agree to confidentiality measures that are at least as stringent as those stated in this General Terms and Conditions; or
+12.1.1 to each of our respective service providers, employees, Affiliates, suppliers, agents and representatives, provided that such service providers, employees, Affiliates, suppliers, agents or representatives agree to confidentiality measures that are at least as stringent as those stated in this General Terms and Conditions; or

-12.1.2. to a law enforcement or government agency if requested, or if either of us reasonably believes that the other’s conduct may violate applicable criminal law;
+12.1.2. to a law enforcement or government agency if either of us reasonably believes that the other’s conduct may violate applicable criminal law;

 12.1.3. as required by law; or